 Eureka 36 Gen2 Standing Desk Converter Review

 Eureka’s best-selling Z-Lift standing desk converter delivers in terms of manufacturing quality and design, a feat we’ve learned to expect from Eureka.
-But this model’s $399 price point puts it $100 more expensive than models with similar features.
-That being said, we think there are still some very good reasons to buy this product.

 3 year warranty